RobMisener/Riverview-Counseling-LLC/README.md

 * Application for mental health record keeping (C++, SDL, SQLite) - Work In Progress

 ## Installation:
-* Please download the release folder to run the exe.
+* Please build and run application.
+If there are any issues you can contact me and I can help.
 Current Features: As of now, you can enter in patient information, store it, and retrieve the information for display on screen.
 It currently has a main menu, a text entry screen, and a screen that displays the contents of the database.

 ## Languages:
 * C++, SQLite, SDL